Conditions, Treatments & Knee Replacement Surgery

 - Non-operative management of arthritis of the knee – our knee surgeons can advise you as to which treatment options are best suited to you.

-- Patellofemoral pain – Patellofemoral pain syndrome (PFPS) is identified as knee pain located at the back of the knee cap and ranges from severe to mild discomfort.
+- Patellofemoral pain – Patellofemoral Pain Syndrome (PFPS) is identified as knee pain located at the back of the kneecap.
+PFPS can range from severe pain to mild discomfort.

 If you’re looking for an orthopaedic clinic with over 170 years of combined knowledge and expertise, look no further.
 Our knee surgeons are experts in their fields and have seen many patients about their knees.
-If you would like to book an appointment to see one of our specialists, or for more detailed information on all conditions related to the knee, please do not hesitate to contact us today!
+If you would like to book an appointment to see one of our surgeons, or for more detailed information on all conditions related to the knee, please do not hesitate to contact us today!